 From an early age, there are several myths and lies about growing wealth that are drilled into our memory.
+It can be difficult to break free from this way of thinking.
 However, some of these misconceptions are based on outdated ideas and limited perspectives.
 Here is a look at some of the most common lies still being circulated.

 5 Common Lies About Growing Wealth

 1. Businesses Break Even in the First Year.

 There is a common misconception among new business owners that you will be an instant success.
 However, in reality, plans get delayed, unexpected expenses arise, and it takes time to create a market presence.
 According to Forbes, the timeline to achieve profitability is closer to 18-24 months.
 Furthermore, 25% of new business ventures fail in their first year.